codr7/eli/README.md

 `3:4`

 ### Loops
-`for` may be used to repeat a block of code for each item in a sequence.
+`for` repeats its body with variables bound to successive items.

 ```
 (let [foo 0]